nfrederick023/mercari-watches/README.md

   - `vapidKeys` - VAPID specification credentials.
     - `publicKey` - VAPID public key.
     - `privateKey` - VAPID private key.
 - `requestFrequencyMS` - How often the application checks for new items.
-If unspecified, the default is 90000ms.
+If unspecified, the default is 90000.
 - `requestDelayMS` - The delay between each individual request to Mercari.
-If unspecified, the default is 1000ms.
+If unspecified, the default is 1000.
 - `requestPages` - How many pages should be considered per request.
 If unspecified, the default is 3.
+- `maxLinksPerEmail` - The maximum number of new items reported per email.
+If unspecified, the default is 30.

 If any of the configuration parameters are incorrect, or if the file is unreadable/not found, the application will issue a `console.warn()` with a relevant warning.